hbz/swib18-workshop/README.md

 See: [https://www.VirtualBox.org/wiki/Downloads](https://www.VirtualBox.org/wiki/Downloads)

 Start the box.
-If it doesn't come up with a GUI you may have to install the "VirtualBox-qt" package.
+If it doesn't come up with a GUI you may have to install the "virtualbox-qt" package.

 #### Load the virtual machine into VirtualBox